tedstriker/node-red-contrib-magichome-controller/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the tags on this repository.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md] file for details
+This project is licensed under the Apache v2.0 License - see the [LICENSE.md] file for details